How much spending is uncontrollable?

 Whereas discretionary programs are funded by specific appropriations that generally last only one year, entitlement spending for Social Security and Medicare is ongoing and is not scrutinized as carefully or as often as discretionary spending.
 The laws establishing entitlements specify who is eligible and describe the benefits.
 The government then pays for as many eligible individuals as claim them.
 Thus, total entitlement spending cannot be predicted with precision from year to year—and is, in this narrow sense, “uncontrollable.”

-As a matter of law, though, entitlement spending can be controlled in the long run by changing eligibility criteria or the generosity of benefits.
-This would require Congress to actively change the law, but as implied above, that is politically perilous.
+As a matter of law, though, entitlement spending can be controlled by changing eligibility criteria or the generosity of benefits.
+This would require Congress to actively change the law, but as implied above, that is sometimes politically perilous.
 In contrast, a discretionary program, unless renewed, will automatically expire when its funding does.
 Discretionary spending is therefore often assumed to be easier to control than entitlement spending.
 But the difference should not be exaggerated: cuts in appropriations from year to year can also be highly unpopular and politically difficult.
+Also, it should be noted that similar concerns apply to tax expenditures—tax breaks that function much like spending programs run through the tax code.

 As shown in figure 1, mandatory spending has grown as a percentage of overall spending in the last 50 years.
-In fiscal 1965, mandatory spending plus net interest constituted 34.2 percent of total spending.
-By fiscal 2015 the share had doubled to 68.4 percent.
-Over the same period, Social Security’s share of total spending rose from 14.4 percent to 23.9 percent.
+In fiscal 1969, mandatory spending plus net interest constituted 36 percent of total spending.
+By fiscal 2019 the share had doubled to 70 percent.
+Over the same period, Social Security’s share of total spending rose from 15 percent to 23 percent.
 Medicare and Medicaid were created in 1965 and were responsible for a small portion of total spending throughout the rest of the 1960s.
-But by 2015 they and other health care programs consumed 25.4 percent of outlays.
-In contrast, defense discretionary spending fell over the same period from 43.1 percent of total spending at the peak of the Vietnam War to 15.8 percent in 2015.
-The percentage of total spending devoted to nondefense discretionary programs also fell from 22.7 percent in 1965 to 15.9 percent in 2015, but this has fluctuated significantly over the period.
+But by 2019 they and other health care programs made up 25 percent of outlays.
+In contrast, defense discretionary spending fell over the same period from 45 percent of total spending in 1969 to 15 percent in 2019.
+The percentage of total spending devoted to nondefense discretionary programs also fell from 19 percent in 1969 to 15 percent in 2019, but this has fluctuated significantly over the period.